Black Flag (band): Formation and early years (1976–1981)

-Initially called Panic, Black Flag was formed in 1976 in Hermosa Beach, California, located in the South Bay region of Los Angeles.
-Ginn insisted that the band rehearse several hours a day.
-This work ethic proved too challenging for some early members; Ginn and singer Keith Morris had an especially difficult time finding a reliable bass guitarist and often rehearsed without a bassist, a factor that contributed to the development of Ginn's distinctive guitar sound.
+Initially called Panic, Black Flag was formed in 1976 in Hermosa Beach by Greg Ginn and Keith Morris.
+Morris originally was to play drums for the band, until Ginn, impressed by his energy and charisma, insisted he be the front man.
+Ginn and Morris had trouble early on finding bandmates.
+They had an especially difficult time finding a reliable bass guitarist and often rehearsed without a bassist, a factor that contributed to the development of Ginn's distinctive guitar sound.
 Ginn's brother Raymond Pettibon and SST house record producer-to-be Spot filled in during rehearsals.
 In the beginning, Ginn and Morris were inspired by the raw, stripped-down attitude of bands such as the Ramones and the Stooges.
 Ginn has said "We were influenced by the Stooges and then the Ramones; they inspired us.
 Keith and myself saw the Ramones when they first toured LA in 1976.
 After we saw them, I said if they could do it we could do it.
 I thought Keith would be a good singer and after seeing the Ramones, it made him think that he doesn't have to be some classical operatic singer."

 Chuck Dukowski, bassist of Würm, liked Ginn's band and eventually joined, forming a committed quartet with Ginn, Morris and drummer Brian Migdol.
+Dukowski insisted the band rehearse much more frequently, sometimes seven days per week.
 The band held their first performance in December 1977 in Redondo Beach, California.
 To avoid confusion with another band called Panic, they changed their name to Black Flag in late 1978.
 They played their first show under this name on January 27, 1979, at the Moose Lodge Hall in Redondo Beach, California.
-This was the first time Dez Cadena saw the band perform.
+Future Black Flag vocalists Dez Cadena and Ron Reyes were both in attendance at the Moose Lodge show.

 The name was suggested by Ginn's brother, artist Raymond Pettibon, who also designed the band's logo: a stylized black flag represented as four black bars.
 Pettibon stated "If a white flag means surrender, a black flag represents anarchy."
 Their new name was reminiscent of the anarchist symbol, the insecticide of the same name, and of the British heavy metal band Black Sabbath, one of Ginn's favorite bands.
 Ginn suggested that he was "comfortable with all the implications of the name."
 The band spray painted the simple, striking logo all over Los Angeles, attracting attention from both supporters and the Los Angeles Police Department.
-Pettibon also created much of their cover artwork.
+Pettibon designed all of the band's early flyers and album covers through the 1980s.